-Our values this term are wisdom and compassion under the umbrella of perseverance.
+Our values this term are justice and responsibility under the umbrella of respect.

-Our P.E. days for the Spring term are Tuesdays (dodgeball then handball) and Thursdays (dance with Magpies).
+Our P.E. days for the Summer term will remain as Tuesdays (athletics then rounders) and Thursdays (cricket then badminton, both with Magpies).
 P.E. kit can be worn on P.E days.
 If you are attending a lunchtime or after-school sports club on a non-PE day, please wear your normal school uniform and bring a change of clothes for your club.
-Please note that school hoodies should only be worn on P.E days, with cardigans or v-neck pullovers worn with the normal school uniform.

 Please see the curriculum page for more information on our learning this term.